newsdeeply/restricted_entries/README.md

 ),
 ########
 ```
-- Go to the settings page of the section you can to restrict entries in.
+- Go to the settings page of the section you want to restrict the entries in.
-- Selected which roles can be used in this field.
+- Select which roles can be used in this field.
 - With a developer or manager account, go set one or more roles for each entries in that section.

 ### AKNOWLEDGMENTS ###